 I’ve been on a furniture makeover spree lately.
-I used Country Chic Paint’s clay paint a few weeks ago to makeover my Grandpop’s old writing desk, which I love, and it was so easy and fun to use, I wanted to try another color.
+I used Country Chic Paint’s clay paint a few weeks ago to give my Grandpop’s old writing desk a makeover, which I love, and it was so easy and fun to use, I wanted to try another color.

 Guess what?
 I didn’t go with green!

 My parents had this Queen Anne table in their living room when I was little, and it has been sitting in their basement for years.
 My mom has all sorts of old furniture and decor items down there I can’t wait to paint and update.